My name is Gazelle Sharmahd I’m your Dossier Leader

 The killing of kolbars — cross-border traders who carry goods on their backs across mountain passes because there are no legal economic alternatives in Iran's chronically underdeveloped Kurdish provinces — represents a particularly stark illustration of the relationship between structural economic marginalization and lethal state violence.
 Iran Human Rights Monitor has documented over 700 kolbar deaths since 2010, with border guards shooting individuals who pose no security threat.
 The killings continue with complete impunity.

 January 2024 — IRGC Strike on Erbil The IRGC launched ballistic missile strikes on the Iraqi Kurdistan capital of Erbil, targeting the headquarters of the Kurdistan Democratic Party of Iran (KDPI) in exile.
 The strikes killed senior party members and civilians including children.
 Iraq condemned the attack as a violation of its sovereignty.
-No international accountability mechanism was triggered.

 Ongoing — Kolbar Killings Iran Human Rights Monitor documents an average of 5–10 kolbar killings per month along the Kurdish border with Iraq.
 Guards receive no disciplinary consequences for these killings.
-Kurdish human rights organizations have petitioned the UN Human Rights Council to designate the killings as extrajudicial executions — a designation the Islamic Republic contests.

 06